-An important part of the DCCCD's commitment to enhancing student appreciation for and understanding of diverse cultures is its international studies programs.
+Education Office, the Office, or Counseling each college.
+Technienhancing student appreciation for and understanding of diverse cultures is its international studies programs.
 These are available in a variety of countries during both the regular semesters and in the summer.
 Semester-length programs are currently available in England, France, Mexico, Spain, Germany, and Ireland.
 Students are usually sophomore level and have at least a 2.5 cumulative grade point.
-I most programs, no prior knowledge of a foreign language is required, allowing even novices to learn a language in its cultural context while taking other credit courses taught in English to complete their study of the native culture.
+In most programs, no prior knowledge of a foreign language